 It’s all part of God’s plan, though.
-He said this to Abraham years before (Gen. 15:13), that his people would be strangers in a land and afflicted there for 400 years.
+He said this to Abraham years before (Gen. 15:13) that his people would be strangers in a foreign land and afflicted there for 400 years.
 That’s what we’re heading into in our story.

 God is big.
 He sees the sin of man.
 He saw the sin of Joseph’s brothers.
 He didn’t stop them.
 He used it for the good of everyone, but that doesn’t mean their sin was His desire.
-God uses all things for good; not all things are good.
-Just because God didn’t intervene and stop the course of free will, doesn’t mean it was His will and His good purposes at work.
+God uses all things for good, but not all things are good.
+Just because God didn’t intervene and stop the course of free will, doesn’t mean it was His will.